“I JUST THOUGHT, ‘THIS PLACE IS INCREDIBLE.’ WE’RE A SMALL SCHOOL WITH SUCH A BIG HEART.”

 Embracing a life-long education

-Molly has been accepted to Teach for America program and will be placed in Dallas, TX after graduation.
+Molly has been received a teaching position in Dallas, TX after graduation.
 “I want to get into the classroom as soon as possible.”

 Now an executive for Dance Marathon and student teaching in South Bend schools, Molly is grateful for the opportunities she’s had at the College and across the street at Notre Dame.